Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/Extreme Thread Length/ChatGPT_Thread_450k_tokens-Redacted.md

 - Strategy disclosed a small sale of 32 BTC for roughly $2.5 million.
 The amount is immaterial relative to its holdings, but the symbolism matters because Strategy had been treated as a committed one-way accumulator.
 The market is now asking whether BTC may become a source of liquidity when its capital structure is stressed. citeturn104956search4turn104956search7
 - Bitcoin ETF flows have weakened, removing a marginal buyer that had helped support prior rallies. citeturn104956news44turn104956news45
 - Leveraged positions are being liquidated as technical support levels break, which can accelerate the move mechanically. citeturn104956news45turn104956search5
-- Broader geopolitical risk and competition from a strong equity market may also be pulling speculative capital away from crypto. citeturn104956search6turn104956news44
+- Broader geopolitical risk and competition from a strong redacted market may also be pulling speculative capital away from crypto. citeturn104956search6turn104956news44

 The psychologically important part is that BTC has fallen below **$70,000** after recently recovering above **$80,000**, and it is now down more than 20% since the start of 2026. citeturn104956news44turn104956search9